Peiyu2004/Simple-Note-Taking-Web-Application/README.md

 > The AI generated a Vue 3 `<script setup>` single file component using `axios` to fetch/mutate notes, styled with classic Tailwind CSS setup (PostCSS configuration and `@tailwind base;` directives in a global CSS file).

 * **How It Was Modified / Verified:**
-> Migrated the styling setup to **Tailwind CSS v4** using the `@tailwindcss/vite` plugin in `vite.config.js` and imported `@import "tailwindcss";` directly into the CSS.
+Migrated the styling setup to **Tailwind CSS v4** using the `@tailwindcss/vite` plugin in `vite.config.js` and imported `@import "tailwindcss";` directly into the CSS.

 * **Why Changes Were Made:**
-> Tailwind CSS v4 simplifies the build pipeline by eliminating the need for `postcss.config.js` and `tailwind.config.js`.
+Tailwind CSS v4 simplifies the build pipeline by eliminating the need for `postcss.config.js` and `tailwind.config.js`.
 Using the dedicated `@tailwindcss/vite` plugin provided faster build times, cleaner configuration, and seamless integration with Vite 6.

-### Example 3: Action Button Alignment & UI Consistency
-* **Prompt Given:**
-> *"Change the create note button to comply with the edit note styling"*

-* **AI Output:**
-> Provided a updated .form-actions template layout along with custom CSS flex styles to move the primary "Save Note" button to the right and keep secondary actions ("Cancel" / "Back") on the left.

-* **How It Was Modified / Verified:**
-> Tested the layout across both the Create Note form and Edit Note view to ensure button positioning remained visually balanced on different screen sizes.

-* **Why Changes Were Made:**
-> The original create form had different button labels ("Add Note") and alignment compared to the edit form.
-Harmonizing them into a unified layout created a much cleaner, more consistent user experience.

 ### Example 3: Checkbox Toggling Design in Markdown Preview
 * **Prompt Given:**